FLSA STATUS: Full-time; Non-exempt

 - Provide health justice, feminist and harm reduction frameworks for patient care when communicating with patients, families of choice and health care providers.

-- Provide client referrals to sexual, reproductive and family planning providers, both onsite and offsite, including: HBH counseling and testing, STI testing/treatment, BYC, medical services, BHS, IBCCP/SAC/Clinic for routine breast and cervical cancer screenings, elder services, fertility and reproductive specialists, abortion/adoption/parenting resources.
+- Provide client referrals to sexual, reproductive and family planning providers, both onsite and offsite, including: HBH counseling and testing, STI screening/treatment, BYC, medical services, BHS, IBCCP/SAC/Clinic for routine breast and cervical cancer screenings, elder services, fertility and reproductive specialists, abortion/adoption/parenting resources.

-- Coordinate all monthly Sexual & Reproductive Health Drop-In Nights with WHS team where patients access breast/chest/cervical cancer screenings, HIV/STI testing, pregnancy testing, conception counseling and management, IUD insertion, health insurance enrollment, health workshops and more.
+- Coordinate all monthly Sexual & Reproductive Health Drop-In Nights with WHS team where patients access breast/chest/cervical cancer screenings, HIV/STI screening, pregnancy testing, conception counseling and management, IUD insertion, health insurance enrollment, health workshops and more.

 - Facilitate and support breast/chest/cervical cancer health education via community outreach, educational workshops and screening services.